Report: Global Priorities in Support of Clean Hydrogen Industry Development

 The Hydrogen TCP was founded in 1977 and works to accelerate hydrogen implementation and utilisation in the areas of production, storage, distribution, power, heating, mobility and industry.
 Its priorities and work programs are explained in the Hydrogen TCP brochure.

-The Hydrogen Valley Platform was launched in January 2021.
+The Hydrogen Valley Platform was relaunched in May 2023.

 Mission Innovation is a global initiative of 24 countries and the European Commission (on behalf of the European Union) working to accelerate global clean energy innovation.
 The Mission Innovation Hydrogen Valley Platform has been developed under the framework of Mission Innovation’s “Renewable and Clean Hydrogen” Innovation Challenge, the objective of which is to accelerate the development of a global hydrogen market by identifying and overcoming key technology barriers to the production, distribution, storage, and use of hydrogen at gigawatt scale.
 The Innovation Challenge is co-led by Australia, Germany and the European Commission and has more than ten participating member countries.